mattikl/react-state-examples/README.md

 On top of the UI, display a simple SVG animation with a black circle and a clock arm with the following logic:

 - when odd mode is off, it should rotate clockwise
-- when odd mode is one, it should rotate counterclockwise and have a light red background
+- when odd mode is on, it should rotate counterclockwise and have a light red background

 The UI should also contain debug information whether last value read from the API was changed or not.